1999labs/side-effects-mag/CONTRIBUTING.md

 ## What we look for

-Side Effects is about the *second-order* consequences of technology and culture — the things that follow from the things.
+Side Effects is about the *second-order* consequences of technology and culture.
 Strong pitches share a few traits:

 - **A specific, falsifiable claim.** "X is changing" is not enough.
 "X is changing in this way, and here's what becomes true (or stops being true) as a result" is better.
 - **First-hand evidence or original analysis.** Pieces that recombine other people's reporting without adding a new lens are not what we publish.
 Pieces that connect dots no one's connected yet, do something quantitative no one's done, or report from inside a system most readers don't have access to — that's the bar.